ivanovsaleksejs/js-blog/README.md

 3) Run cabal init or cabal sandbox init.
 It's recommended to install a project in a cabal sandbox, because cabal is hell.
 Then run cabal install.

-4a) Compile and run index.hs as root, or
+4a) Compile and run index.hs, or

 4b) Launch <pre>runhaskell index.hs</pre>